carlosabrahams/Ecoacoustic_Evidence/README.md

 Ways to contribute:
 - 💬 **Open an Issue** to share feedback, point out uncertainties, or suggest revisions.
 - 🧩 **Submit a Pull Request** to add new evidence or clarify existing guidance.
-- 📄 **Email your input** (e.g. relevant literature, summaries, or evidence snippets) to *carlos.abrahams@ntu.ac.uk*.
+- 📄 **Email your input** (e.g. relevant literature, summaries, or datasets) to *[your.email@institution.edu]*.

 We are especially keen to receive:
-- Summaries or excerpts (“evidence snippets”) from existing or new ecoacoustic research.
+- Summaries or excerpts (“evidence snippets”) from published or ongoing ecoacoustic research.
 - Comments on the validity and applicability of the recommendations.
 - Suggestions for additional sections or case studies.

-All contributions — large or small — are appreciated and will be acknowledged where appropriate.
+All contributions—large or small—are appreciated and will be acknowledged where appropriate.

 Together we can build a stronger, evidence-based foundation for ecoacoustic monitoring.